Bayer weighing options for consumer garden products

 The business is part of Bayer's Environmental Science unit with 678 million euros in 2014 sales, which also caters for professional users in forestry, gardening and landscaping.

-At the time, Compo had about 400 million euros in annual sales from fertilisers and potting soil.
-Earlier this month, Triton sold part of the business, Compo Expert, to Chinese-backed XIO Group. ($1 = 0.9317 euros)
+At the time, Compo had about 400 million euros in annual sales from fertilizers and potting soil.
+Earlier this month, Triton sold part of the business, Compo Expert, to Chinese-backed XIO Group.

 (Reporting by Ludwig Burger; Editing by Keith Weir)